ombulabs/blog/_posts/2019-06-07-conventions-and-rubocop.markdown

 it into something more centralized, like a Jenkins server - it's best that code doesn't make it into your repository unless it conforms to conventions, rather than flagging it after the fact.

+# StandardRB

+If Rubocop looks like a bit much for you right now, there's a lighter weight alternative in [StandardRB](https://github.com/testdouble/standard).
+Think of it as a largely pre-configured version of Rubocop, leaving you with a simple and relatively stripped down set of rules to deal with.
+It's a solid way to start enforcing conventions without diving into the minutiae.

 # Getting over the hump